transient-haskell/transient/README.md

-New: GHCJS integration and improved map-reduce, wormholes and teleporting of computations
+New: GHCJS integration and improved map-reduce (and wormholes and teleporting of computations)
 ======================
 A lot of things: